Programs/Upper Secondary/Combined Phys + Chem

 Mole stoichiometry — ratio flipped

 2H₂ + O₂ → 2H₂O.
 Given 4 moles H₂, find O₂.
 Students compute 4 × (2/1) = 8 instead of 4 × (1/2) = 2 — the ratio is flipped, the answer is fourfold wrong.
 Combined timing is tighter than Pure, so the slip happens faster.
-Costs 2-3 marks per stoichiometry question.
+Can cost 2-3 marks per stoichiometry question.
 Fix: a three-row mole format drilled on every problem — Row 1 coefficients, Row 2 actual moles given, Row 3 unknowns — completed and checked before the final answer is boxed.

 !